buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricApplianceTypeEnum.md

 { .change-ifc2x4}
 > IFC4 CHANGE&nbsp; ELECTRICHEATER changed to FREESTANDINGELECTRICHEATER and noted as being for occasional use.
 RADIANTHEATER removed as part of general 'heater consolidation'.
 WATERHEATER, DIRECTWATERHEATER and INDIRECTWATERHEATER rationalized to FREESTANDINGWATERHEATER.
 WATERCOOLER changed to FREESTANDINGWATERCOOLER.
 > COMPUTER, FACSIMILE (FAX), PRINTER, SCANNER, TELEPHONE, TV (TELEVISION) moved to IfcAudioVisualApplianceTypeEnum and IfcCommunicationsApplianceTypeEnum.
 KITCHENMACHINE added.

+## Items

+### DISHWASHER
+An appliance that has the primary function of washing dishes.

+### ELECTRICCOOKER
+An electrical appliance that has the primary function of cooking food (including oven, hob, grill).

+### FREESTANDINGELECTRICHEATER

+### FREESTANDINGFAN
+An electrical appliance that is used occasionally to provide ventilation.
+A freestanding fan is a 'plugged' appliance whose load may be removed from an electric circuit.

+### FREESTANDINGWATERHEATER

+### FREESTANDINGWATERCOOLER

+### FREEZER
+An electrical appliance that has the primary function of storing food at temperatures below the freezing point of water.

+### FRIDGE_FREEZER
+An electrical appliance that combines the functions of a freezer and a refrigerator through the provision of separate compartments.

+### HANDDRYER
+An electrical appliance that has the primary function of drying hands.

+### KITCHENMACHINE
+A specialized appliance used in commercial kitchens such as a mixer.

+### MICROWAVE

+### PHOTOCOPIER
+A machine that has the primary function of reproduction of printed matter.

+### REFRIGERATOR
+An electrical appliance that has the primary function of storing food at low temperature but above the freezing point of water.

+### TUMBLEDRYER
+An electrical appliance that has the primary function of drying clothes.

+### VENDINGMACHINE
+An appliance that stores and vends goods including food, drink, tickets, and goods of various types.

+### WASHINGMACHINE
+An appliance that has the primary function of washing clothes.

+### USERDEFINED

+### NOTDEFINED